-William E. Nakano UCLA Law School Memorial Scholarship Fund
+William E. Nakano UCLA School of Law Memorial Scholarship Fund

 To make a secure, tax-deductible donation online, click on the button below.
-You may also send checks payable to the California Community Foundation, noting that the donation is for the William E. Nakano UCLA Law School Memorial Scholarship Fund.
+You may also send checks payable to the California Community Foundation, noting that the donation is for the William E. Nakano UCLA School of Law Memorial Scholarship Fund.
 Checks should be mailed to:

 California Community Foundation

 Contributions to the California Community Foundation represent irrevocable gifts subject to the legal and fiduciary control of the foundation’s board of directors.
 This charge will appear on your credit card statement as a payment to “Calif Comm Fdn – CCF”.
 In addition, California Community Foundation incurs a third-party administrative fee of 2.7 percent for credit card contributions.
 The foundation will charge the fee directly to the individual fund.